uci-uav-forge/uavf/docs/ROS.rst

 The UAVF ROS Package
 ********************

-The ``uavfpy`` package in ``main`` is a python package that does not depend on ROS.
+The ``uavf`` package in ``main`` is a python package that does not depend on ROS.
 We do use ROS to orchestrate the mission, so we have a ROS package as well.

-``uavf`` is the name of the ROS package.
+``rosuavf`` is the name of the ROS package.
 Its development shares an issue tracker and repository with the main python package, but its development happens on the ``ROS`` and ``ROS-dev`` branches of the repository.

 Installation
 ============